-Police investigating separate overnight shootings that left two men injured
+Police investigating overnight shooting in Orange Mound

-MEMPHIS, Tenn. — Memphis police are investigating a pair of overnight shootings that left two men injured.
+MEMPHIS, Tenn. — Memphis police are investigating an overnight shootings that left a men injured.

-Police said the shooting happened as an adult male and a juvenile were walking to the store just after midnight on Enterprise Avenue in Orange Mound.
+Police said the shooting happened Sunday night as an adult male and a juvenile were walking to the store just after midnight on Enterprise Avenue in Orange Mound.

 The victims told authorities a SUV pulled up beside them and someone inside yelled “Four way.”

 They turned to ask who it was and that’s when someone inside opened fire.